allegheny-college-cmpsc-200-fall-2023/core-samples-assignment/README.md

 This program presents a quasi-alternative to our buffer strategy: instead of dumping values for cores to "pick up," what if we passed _entire functions_ to the buffer and exchanged their results through buffer transfer?
 We'll discover a key lesson about the way that our buffer works and develop a new strategy for tacking our speed-up problem.

+### Lab: `core_principles`

+Complete this work in the folders contained in the [core_principles](core_principles) directory.

+Your task is to revise a previous lab program from the list below into _two_ multicore versions:

+* a one-way buffer read/write version (passes only values)
+* a version which passes functions instead of purely values

+This will require you to generalize about the code written in both of our multicore examples and apply a few techniques that test the edge of our knowledge.
+In addition, you'll need to provide the single-core versions of the programs in order to do testing (i.e. speedup and efficiency testing).

+The labs from you you can choose are:

+* `cart_corral` from `mine-cart-madness`
+*`classifier` from `the-moon-rocks`
+* `adder` from `c-of-tranquility`
+* `majority` from `circuit-scramble`

+All but one of these are good candidates for "parallelization" (i.e. multicore programming).
+If you find the one that's _not_ a great fit, do not despair!
+You can still finish the lab by answering the quesitons in the report.

+### Assignment "Hacks"

+See the suggestion below to challenge yourself to implement a Hack.
+As always, you are allowed to develop your own Hack to satisfy this stretch goal.
+Place the code for the Hack inline with the code in the corresponding file.

+In order to recieve credit for the Hack, you must fill out the [hack.md](docs/hack.md) file located in the `docs` folder.

+#### `core_conditions_functions`

+This program suffered _greatly_ from our approach.
+However, is there still a way to make it _faster_ than the single-core version?

+> Hint: Can you find a way to reduce the memory footprint?

+#### Make it your own

+You are free to develop your own "Hack" for this assignment, provided that you respond to all of the questions in hack documentation.

 ### Changes to files in `.vscode`